swift502/Krteq/README.md

 1. Attach the 2u stabilizer to the top case
 2. Install the switches
 3. Connect the USB cable
-4. Push the top case down over the bottom case
+4. Push the top case down over the bottom case, it will snap in place
 5. Install the keycaps

 And you're done!